Arcata: Home To H.S.U.

 - HSU ranks in the top 10 medium-sized universities in the number of alumni who join the Peace Corps (and is ranked #1 in California).

 - HSU won the 2016 Outdoor Nation Campus Challenge, outscoring 86 other schools to be named the “Outdoorsiest School” in the nation.

 - HSU is considered #1 for great small colleges for nature lovers.

 - HSU has achieved 25.6% Hispanic-Latino enrollment, gaining recognition as a Hispanic-Serving Institution (HIS).

 About Humboldt State University

 HSU opened as Humboldt State Normal School on April 6, 1914 with 55 students training to be teachers, housed in a cabin-like building on 11th and M Streets in Arcata, California.
 The first graduating class, comprised of 15 female students, received their degrees on May 26, 1915.
 Founders Hall construction began in 1922.
 The name was changed to Humboldt State College in 1935, and to Humboldt State University in 1974.
 Between the 1950s to early 1970s, the campus population grew to more than 6000.
-By 2011, the main Humboldt campus covered 144 acres, and multiple off-campus facilities included a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, First Street Gallery, Wildlife Care Facility, and demonstration tree forest.
-Presently, nearly 8000 students study with 500 instructors, with a student/faculty ratio of 22.5, and can choose from 44 baccalaureate degree majors, comprising 73 minors, 72 options/ concentrations, 12 graduate programs, 13 credential programs and 12 certificates of study.
+By 2011, the main Humboldt campus covered 144 acres, and multiple off-campus facilities included a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, Third Street Art Gallery in Old Town Eureka, Wildlife Care Facility, 11,500- square-foot greenhouse, and demonstration tree forest.
+Presently, about 8000 students study with over 500 instructors.